-To begin editing a file, at the system prompt type:
+To begin editing a file via our compute servers, at the system prompt type:

 Note that the editor does not directly modify the file which you are editing; the editor makes a copy of this file in the buffer and remembers the file's name.
 You do not affect the contents of the file until you write the changes you have made into the original file.